www.marissa.co Milktart

 Method

-1. In a medium bowl mix the biscuit crumbs with the butter.
+3. In a medium bowl, combine the biscuit crumbs with the melted butter.

-2. To ensure the biscuits will form a crust, press the mixture into the side of the mixing bowl.
+4. To ensure the biscuits will form a crust, press the mixture firmly against the sides of the mixing bowl.

-6. With a balloon whisk, whisk all the ingredients together.
+10. Using a balloon whisk, whisk all the ingredients together until well combined.

-7. Microwave the custard on full power for 4 minutes, remove the bowl from the microwave and whisk vigorously.
+11. Microwave the custard on full power for 4 minutes.
+Afterward, remove the bowl and whisk vigorously.

-13. Pour the custard mixture over the biscuit base, cool and refrigerate overnight.
+15. Pour the custard mixture over the biscuit base, work quickly and smooth the top.

 Tips

-The size of the serving dish used depends on the depth of custard you prefer.
+The size of your chosen dish will determine the depth of the custard.
 Some people love a thick custard and others prefer a thinner layer.

-For a dinner party I layer the biscuits and custard into individual whisky glasses.
+Individual servings - For a dinner party I layer the biscuits and custard into individual tumblers, I cover each glass with plastic wrap.
+This elevates the milk tart into a dinner party dessert.

 Marissa.co logo